 Jeff Walters (1:21)

 Right.
-Once we get through that concept and preliminary design phase, we have the opportunity then to meet with these agencies again, submit our applications for 404, and floodplain permits.
+Once we get through that concept and preliminary design phase, we have the opportunity then to meet with these agencies again submit our applications for 404 and floodplain permits.

 The other thing we wanted to do early, especially with some of these bigger, older dams, is get our cultural resources investigations completed and get that information submitted to SHPO (State Historic Preservation Office) as soon as possible.
 A lot of these big dams are well over 50 years old.
 They may have some historical context to the community, and because they have a historical context to the community or they were uniquely built or designed, they may be eligible to be on the national register of historic places.
-We found that out with the City of Fort Dodge, and SHPO, with the hydroelectric dam.
-They were understanding that the dam needed to be removed, but their purview is recognition and preservation of historic sites.
-And the hydroelectric dam being about a 100 years old, was a modern industrial success.
+We found that out with the City of Fort Dodge and SHPO with the hydroelectric dam.
+They were understanding that the dam needed to be removed, but their purview is the recognition and preservation of historic sites.
+And the hydroelectric dam being about 100 years old, was a modern industrial success.
 It provided a lot of context to the community.
-It served great community purpose.
+It served a great community purpose.

 Nichoel Church (2:38)

-There’s hydroelectric park right next to it.
+There’s a hydroelectric park right next to it.